Roboguy420/Gex2PS1ModelExporter/README.md

 You will also need the file _libpng16.dll_ in the same folder as the compiled program in order for it to run.
 Copy and paste it into whichever folder the program is in.

 ## Compatibility
 The source code aims to be as OS and compiler agnostic as possible.
-The official releases are for 64-bit Windows and x86-64 Arch Linux.
-They have been tested and found to be working on Windows 10 64-bit and Artix Linux respectively.
+The official releases are for 64-bit Windows, x86-64 Arch Linux, and x86-64 Red Hat-based Linux.
+They have been tested and found to be working on Windows 10 64-bit, Artix Linux, and Fedora Linux x86-64 respectively.

 ## Credits
 * Crystal Dynamics for their amazing game